Biotin Side Effects & Interactions - Questions & Answers - Page 5

 Biotin does not affect Plan B, which is an emergency contraceptive.

-Does taking biotin cause joint pain?
+Does biotin cause hemorrhoids?

 Key facts about Biotin